isomerpages/ura-lkywcp/index.md

         alt: World map
     - infobar:
         title: ❝
-        subtitle: <i>"</i>Through the collective efforts of all cities around the world, we can aspire to learn from one another and truly make an impact in creating a better place for ourselves, and our future generations.<i>"</i>
+        subtitle: – Dr Cheong Koon Hean<br>Chair, Nominating Committee
-        description: – Dr Cheong Koon Hean<br>Chair, Nominating Committee
+        description: <i><font color="#967942" face="Courier New, serif" size="+1">"Through the collective efforts of all cities around the world, we can aspire to learn from one another and truly make an impact in creating a better place for ourselves, and our future generations."</font></i>
         button:
         url:
     - infopic: